-This paper represents a comparative study of feature selection methods used prior to documents classifications (Random Selection, Information Gain [4] and SVM feature selection [5]).
-Also we studied the influence of the input data representation on classification accuracy.
-We have used three type of representation, Binary, Nominal and Cornell Smart.
-For the classification process we used the Support Vector Machine technique, which has proven to be efficient for nonlinearly separable input data [8], [9], [11].
+This paper present a new method for feature selection that uses Genetic Algorithm with a fitness function based on the Support Vector Machine method.
+We have also studied the influence of the input data representation on classification accuracy.
+We have used three types of representation, Binary, Nominal and Cornell Smart.
+For the classification process we used the Support Vector Machine technique, which has proven to be efficient for nonlinearly separable input data [8], [9].

-The Support Vector Machine (SVM) is actually based on learning with kernels.
+The Support Vector Machine (SVM) is actually based on learning with kernels and support vectors.
 A great advantage of this technique is that it can use large input data and feature sets.
 Thus, it is easy to test the influence of the number of features on classification accuracy.
 We implemented SVM classification for two types of kernels: "polynomial kernel" and "Gaussian kernel" (Radial Basis Function - RBF).
-We will use a simplified form of the kernels by correlating the parameters.
-We have also modified this SVM representation so that it can be used as a method of features selection in the text-mining step.
+We employed a simplified form of the kernels using more intuitive parameters.
+We have also modified this SVM representation so that it can be used as a method of features selection (SVM FS and GA_SVM).